overwolf/overwolf.github.io/docs/topics/rating-and-reviews.md

 #### Few important notes

 * Only one reply per review.
 This means, after adding your response, you can only remove or edit it.
 But not add another reply.
-* The user can't answer your reply, create a thread/discussion, etc.
+* The user can't answer your reply, create a thread/discussion, etc. (he can edit his review, though)
 * The user does not get any notification that you replied to his review.

-Note that in the future, we will add the required features like sending the users notifications that they got our reply, etc.
+In future versions, we will add more features like user notifications when we reply to the review.

 ### Support info